 The Danish taxes are high.
 The Danish government uses the tax collected to give many benefits to the citizens.
 Schooling is subsidised or free, even up to university level.
 Children tend to stay in the same school throughout their school careers as the belief is that this builds better relationships and gives more stability to the children.
 Maternity and paternity leave for new parents are generous in Denmark which allows both parents time with their newborn babies.

 During September, Helen and her husband went to Copenhagen for a few days.
-They discovered that there was a lovely variety of food and cultural options in the larger Danish cities than in the more rural areas.
+They discovered a lovely variety of food and cultural options in the larger Danish cities than in the more rural areas.
 The Danish diet focuses on fresh local ingredients and healthy options.
-Helen discovered that good food, beautiful lighting and furniture increases happiness.
+Helen discovered that good food, beautiful lighting and furniture increase happiness.

-The Danish winter is tough!
-The healthcare in Denmark is excellent, but Danish people are often not living a very healthy life as it seems that they think they don’t have to – the healthcare is free and will take care of them regardless of how healthy their habits are.
+The Danish winter is harsh!
+The healthcare in Denmark is excellent, but Danish people are often not living a healthy life as it seems that they think they don’t have to – the healthcare is free and will take care of them regardless of how healthy their habits are.

 Winter in Denmark comes suddenly and is dark most of the time, even during the days.
 Danes make it through the tough winter by remaining positive at all times and remaining at home most of the time.
 Despite the positive thoughts, suicides increase in Denmark in winter.
 Even pets get affected by the dark and cold winter weather in Denmark.

 The Danish tax year is from January to December.
 Although the tax rate is high, most Danes don’t mind paying the high tax due to the benefits they receive from it.
 The Danes have a high level of trust for each other and for their government.
 There is a low level of corruption in the Danish government.
 Trusting people increases happiness!